fword-dev/f-word.dev/src/episodes/6/index.md

 **Vadim:** Hello and welcome to The F Word.

-**Bruce:** The F Word of course stands for front end, the wonderful world of web development and web standards, browsers, browser politics and everything in between.
+**Bruce:** The F Word of course stands for frontend, the wonderful world of web development and web standards, browsers, browser politics and everything in between.

 **Vadim:** I’m Vadim Makeev, coming to you from St. Petersburg, Russia.